free-user-support-icon-301-thumb

 The results: automatic time-savings and a more repeatable and faster FMEA process.

 The ISO QIF standard provides the ability to digitize the MBD, Control Plan (from FMEA), measurement results (PPAP and MSA), and measurement statistics (SPC).
-QIF is rapidly being adopted by the industry as the digital backbone of the MBD transformation in the manufacturing industry.
+The industry is rapidly adopting QIF as the digital backbone of the MBD transformation in the manufacturing industry.

 If FMEA unifies early risk analysis (the what), the MBD-based FMEA process unifies the risk analysis process (the how).